Updated May 2026: This article was rewritten and refreshed for accuracy and relevance.

 The Bottom Line

-Ready to strengthen your GRC program and ensure it works when risk matters most?
-Contact Stratify IT today to learn how we can help you assess your current GRC strategy, separate tooling from independent risk oversight, and build a resilient, audit-ready program designed to withstand scrutiny.
+Reach out to Stratify IT to assess your current GRC strategy, separate tooling from independent risk oversight, and build a program designed to hold up when scrutiny increases.

 Frequently Asked Questions